Gilles Verniers ‘forced to leave’ Ashoka University’s Trivedi Centre for Political Data, says board

 The political scientist and his team at the centre are known for important, data-informed analysis of Indian elections.

-Belgian political scientist Gilles Verniers was “forced to leave” the Trivedi Centre for Political Data at Ashoka University, The Wire reported on Tuesday, citing the Centre’s scientific board.
+Belgian political scientist Gilles Verniers was “forced to leave” the Trivedi Centre for Political Data at Ashoka University, The Wire reported on Tuesday, citing the centre’s scientific board.

 Verniers was the founder and co-director of the Trivedi Centre for Political Data.
 He is known for important, data-informed analysis of state and national polls that his team at the centre has regularly put out after every election for nearly a decade now.